 Ontario Renal Network Information

-For the purposes of the Ontario Renal Network, we collect personal health information to help manage and coordinate the province’s chronic kidney disease program.
-We use the information collected from chronic kidney disease service providers to effectively organize and manage the delivery of services in Ontario.
+For the purposes of the Ontario Renal Network, we collect personal health information such as information on renal care and kidney transplants to help manage and coordinate the province’s chronic kidney disease program.
+We use the information collected from persons such as chronic kidney disease service providers and Trillium Gift of Life Network to effectively organize and manage the delivery of services in Ontario.

 Find out more about chronic kidney disease services in Ontario on the Ontario Renal Network website.